top of page

 Our Landscape Design Process

-Edible landscapes and backyard vineyards designed for Greater Seattle, the Puget Sound region, and the San Juan Islands.
+Coherent landscapes, orchards, and backyard vineyards designed for Greater Seattle, the Puget Sound region, and the San Juan Islands.

 01 - On-Site Visit & Property Walkthrough